 Consumer electronics and household appliances

 Founded in 1969, it is now a global conglomerate in the business domains of consumer electronics, communications, multimedia, home appliances, information technology and real estate.
-Acquired the Toshiba TV business in 2017.
+Acquired the Toshiba TV business in 2017, and Slovenian appliance maker Gorenje in 2018.

 |Hisense Co Ltd||CHN||website|